Group Facilitation Training

 3. A final group assessment day debriefing case studies and trainer feedback.

 Fees: Part I: £1,325 Part II: to be confirmed

 Please give details of your training, relevant qualifications and field of experience, and your response to the following questions:

 Why do you want to do this training?

 How do you intend to use it?

-Please respond to the above questions and give details of your training, relevant qualifications and field of experience.
 Send your answers together with details of your name, occupation, contact address, telephone number and email address to Re-Vision with a non-returnable application fee of £50.
 Some bursaries are available – details on request.

 Adam Kincel, PhD, UKCP is a relational gestalt psychotherapist, supervisor and trainer.
 Adam has completed a PhD in psychotherapy looking at large groups and social identity.
 He currently offers psychotherapy and supervision in London, trains at Re-Vision and other psychotherapy training centres in England, Bulgaria, Georgia and Poland.